-Though devices like the Fitbit have chewed into their market share, Weight Watchers remains a formidable presence in the $60 billion weight loss industry—so much so that Oprah Winfrey just purchased a 10 percent stake in the company.
+Though devices like the Fitbit have chewed into their market share, Weight Watchers remains a formidable presence in the $72 billion weight loss industry.
 Unlike many fad diets and dubious supplements, there’s actual scientific evidence that says the program—which combines caloric control with social support—works.
+Recently, the company has expanded to include advice on overall wellness and has changed its name to its initials: WW.
+Current CEO Mindy Grossman believes the program will maintain its prominent role as a leader in weight management.
 Take a look at these 12 facts about points, spokespeople, and the role of animal organs in a balanced diet.

 When 37-year-old Queens housewife Jean Nidetch walked into a supermarket in 1962, she ran into a neighbor who complimented her on her appearance.
 Before Nidetch could thank her, the neighbor asked when she was due.
 Unsatisfied with both the social faux pas and her weight of 214 pounds, Nidetch decided to go on a diet and visited the New York Board of Health for advice.
 After cutting out soda and eating more protein, Nidetch lost 20 pounds in 10 weeks.
 To help stay motivated, she began meeting with friends to exchange stories about food temptations.
 One confessed to eating a donut out of a garbage can.
 A movement was born.

 2. The first Weight Watchers meetings were held over a pizza parlor.

 Once Nidetch (who eventually lost 70 pounds and kept it off) realized there was a demand for meetings beyond her circle of friends, she started Weight Watchers as an incorporated business in 1963.
 Those early meetings were held in an empty space over a New York pizza parlor; the owner was puzzled as to why there was a line of people outside who never stopped in for a slice.

 3. The original Weight Watchers plan called for liver and brains.